La Balme's Defeat: Battle

 The Miami Indians, learning of the invasion, destroyed the small group of 20 men left at Kekionga, who were all killed.
 Little Turtle, who lived in a village along the Eel River, received permission from the Kekionga Miami to lead an attack.
 He gathered available warriors and attacked La Balme's camp at dawn on 5 November, before he reached the Eel River trading post and just 3 miles from Little Turtle's village.
 The first casualty of the attack was a French soldier named Antoine Rembault who was serving as a "look out" for La Balme's forces.
-As Rembault alerted the rest of the French soldiers about the presence of Little Turtle's men, Little Turtle struck Rembault in the head with a tomahawk hard enough to have the tomahawk "buried in (Rembault's) brain."
+As Rembault alerted the rest of the French soldiers about the presence of the Miami, Little Turtle struck Rembault in the head with a tomahawk hard enough to have the tomahawk "buried in (Rembault's) brain."
 La Balme and his men fortified themselves on the banks of the river but were only able to fire one volley before being overwhelmed.
 The ensuing battle was entirely one sided, only a few survivors managed to escape.
 Multiple French soldiers were heard begging to surrender while they were scalped alive by Little Turtle's men.

 La Balme also died in the battle, which became known as "La Balme's Defeat".
 A group of French officers were deliberately taken alive by Little Turtle.
-Three of the French officers who were captured alive were burnt alive at the stake, another one of them had his hands and feet cut off before being executed by having his face struck with a tomahawk killing him.
+Three of the captured officers were burnt alive at the stake, another one of them had his hands and feet cut off before being executed by having his face struck with a tomahawk.
 The remaining four were then set free as a warning to the rest of the French.
 When French forces allied to the Americans attempted to scout out the location a few days later, they saw that the path was blocked by the heads of several French soldiers impaled on pikes.
 After seeing this, they turned back.
-These events occurred in and around what is today Columbia City, Indiana in Whitley County, Indiana.
-In another subsequent operation a small detachment under earlier orders from La Balme was defeated by Miami forces on December 5, 1780 at Petit Fort, Indiana.
+These events occurred near modern-day Columbia City in Whitley County, Indiana.
+In another subsequent operation a small detachment under earlier orders from La Balme was defeated by Miami forces on December 5, 1780, at Petit Fort, Indiana.